dalbay/Express_Tutorial/README.md

   });
 });
 ```
-Run the server and make a request in Postman with a value of 5 ```127.0.0.1:3000/api/v1/tours/5```, and see the OUTPUT in console for the params:
+Run the server and make a GET request in Postman with a value of 5 ```127.0.0.1:3000/api/v1/tours/5```, and see the OUTPUT in console for the params:
 ```
 [nodemon] starting `node app.js`
 App running on port 3000...